 - Access Interpreting provides Auslan interpreters for a range of settings throughout Western Australia.

-- To book an Access Interperting interpreter click here.
+- To book an Access Interpreter click here.

 Navigating the workplace with hearing loss

-- Hearing loss is more common than you may think.
-With 1 in 6 Australians affected by hearing loss, chances are someone in your workplace is in a similar position to you.
+- In Australia, 1 in 6 Australians is affected by hearing loss, making it more common than you think.
+Chances are someone in your workplace is in a similar position to you.

 - The Access Plus team have experience and a deep understanding of your unique situation.
 They can also assist you with support such as interpreting under the Employment Assistance Fund (EAF), provide information about services and solutions that address disability-related barriers in the workplace such as Deafness Awareness Training or assistive technology referral.